elatov/elatov.github.io/_posts/2014-04-14-snort-debian.md

     snort     2652     1  7 18:29 ?
 00:00:00 /usr/local/snort/bin/snort -u snort -g snort -c /usr/local/snort/etc/snort.conf -D -i eth0

-I didn&#8217;t pass the Log Directory to the daemon, since it was in the **/usr/local/snort/etc/snort.conf** file and I was using unified2 format.
+I didn't pass the Log Directory to the daemon, since it was in the **/usr/local/snort/etc/snort.conf** file and I was using unified2 format.

 ### Barnyard2 Init Script

 The source for that also had init scripts but they were for RPM.
-So let&#8217;s copy the necessary files:
+So let's copy the necessary files:

     elatov@kerch:~$sudo cp barnyard2-1.9/rpm/barnyard2 /etc/init.d/.
     elatov@kerch:~$sudo cp barnyard2-1.9/rpm/barnyard2.config /etc/default/barnyard2